Stapleford, Wiltshire: Parish church

 There was a church at Stapleford in the early 12th century, belonging to Salisbury Cathedral.
 The parish church of St Mary is built in chalk ashlar and flint, and 12th-century work is found in the north and west walls of the nave, the south arcade, and the west wall of the aisle.
 The chancel was rebuilt in the 13th century and the north tower was added c.
 1300.
 There is a 13th-century north chapel and 14th-century south chapel.
-The clerestory was inserted in the 15th century, and the upper stage of the tower rebuilt in 1674.
+The clerestory was inserted in the 15th century, and the upper stage of the tower was rebuilt in 1675; a plaque on the south east side of the tower carries this date and gives the names of the then churchwardens.

 Two of the six bells in the tower were cast in 1655.
 Restoration in 1861 by William Slater included partial rebuilding of the nave; stained glass by Clayton and Bell was installed in the tower in 1862.
 The chancel was restored in 1869.

 The church was recorded as Grade I listed in 1960.
 Pevsner writes: "The Norman contributions make the church memorable, especially the tremendous round piers of the south arcade.
 They are nearly 3ft in diameter."
 The stone font is also 12th-century, though on a later base.

 The benefice was united with that of Berwick St James in 1924, and in 1992 the parish became part of the Lower Wylye and Till Valley benefice, which today covers eight rural churches.